-Financing for the Eurostar e320 project
+Financing for Eurostar e320 project

 Eurostar e320 high-speed train design

-With a traction power of 16,000kW, Eurostar e320 can reach a maximum operating speed of 320km/h (200mph).
+With a traction power of 16,000kW, Eurostar e320 has a maximum operating speed of 320km/h (200mph).
 It is provided with eight identical and independent traction converter units and 64 axles, of which 32 are driven.
 Its traction system is designed to operate on 25kV AC and 1.5kV / 3kV DC voltage systems.

 Eurostar e320 is equipped with a regenerative braking system, a rheostatic brake system, and a pneumatic brake system.
 It is also fitted with special fire extinguishing equipment and fireproof doors and is designed to be operable for 30min under its own power to exit a tunnel in the event of a fire.